706-419-3883

 Consumption of a salty meal increases appetite.11 Several studies found that a high salt diet is linked to a greater risk of obesity in children and adults.
 For example, a 2015 study reports that children who increased their salt consumption by one gram a day increased their risk for obesity by 28%.
 In adults the risk was increased by 26%.12

-How to Reduce Sodium Intake
+How to Reduce Sodium Intake:

-Ready-to-eat foods account for 75% of the sodium in the American diet.
+Cut back or cut out ready-to-eat foods.
+They account for 75% of the sodium in the American diet.

 Rinse canned beans and vegetables to remove some of the sodium.